Welcome to the world of competitive Scrabble!

 Scrabble is one of the most challenging and engaging of competitive games and attracts players from all walks of life.
 If you are a casual player who is considering attending an organized Scrabble club, this introduction should help you with some of the basics.

-NSA Club #565, directed by Ed Saunders, meets twice a week.
-On Thursdays from 5PM to 10PM, and on Sundays from 1PM to 7PM.
-This club is a two-tiered club with both a Recreational and a separate Tournament Rules division.
+NASPA Club #565 meets once a week on Thursdays from 5PM to 10PM.
+NASPA Club #800 also meets once a week, on Sundays from 1PM to 7PM.
+Both clubs are directed by Ed Saunders.
+Both clubs are two-tiered clubs with both a Recreational and a separate Tournament Rules division.

 The Tournament Rules division features tournament-style play and maintains club ratings, rankings, and statistics.
 We collect $3 dues from each player per session.
 75% of these dues are returned to players in the form of cash prizes, the other 25% goes to expenses associated with running the club and any tournaments we may have as well as the cost of maintaining this Web site.

 The Recreational Division is just that, recreational.
 Come in, bring or meet a friend, and have a good time playing Scrabble.
 No ratings, rankings, or statistics are kept for this division.
 Rules of play are set by the players involved in the game.
-The Recreational division has no set fees but, since Club #565 does have expenses, we ask that you consider whether or not you had a dollar's worth of fun.
+The Recreational division has no set fees but, since our clubs do have expenses, we ask that you consider whether or not you had a dollar's worth of fun.
 If you did, then we ask that you consider donating a dollar to the club kitty.

 Directions and contact information for these clubs are located in the "Where to Play" section of this web site.

-This page will cover what you should know before attending an organized Scrabble club but is tailored to Club #565.
+This page will cover what you should know before attending an organized Scrabble club but is tailored to Tucson's NASPA clubs.
 We also encourage you to check out our New Player Information page for other helpful tips about entering the world of competitive Scrabble.

 Of course, all members of the Tucson Scrabble community are happy to answer any questions or concerns you might have as well.
 Feel free to contact us with your questions or comments.